Amazing-Aidan/TransPlug/readme.md

 How to use
 --
 1. Prepare translation files.
-All translations should be in one dir.
+All translations must be in one dir with **nothing else in that dir** except translations.
 Filename should be like `hereLangCode.json` for example `en.json`
 2. Install plugin from JetBrains plugin repository.
 3. To open plugin window use key shortcut `ctrl+alt+shift+k`, or click on tab on bottom of the screen.
 4. Click `settings` button and pass path for dir with translations (relative to project root).